 Rambling on for too long without focusing and getting to the point

-If you have relevant interests that you feel will add value to you as a candidate, feel free to mention them here, but stay brief.
+If you have relevant interests that you feel will add value to you as a candidate, feel free to mention them here, but keep it brief.

 How you exit matters, too.
-It would be a shame to make an amazing introduction and leave on a sour note.
+It'd be a shame to have a strong introduction and leave the interview on a sour note.

 Thank the interviewer for their time before you leave the interview room.
 You should also acknowledge the receptionist and any other people you see on your way out.